For years attorneys thought Google Ads interface is the most important part of their law firm Google Ads campaign.

-In this where you will make your closing statement by boosting your claims with testimonials and reviews from past clients.
+This is where you will boost your claims with testimonials and reviews from past clients.

-If your law firm has won any notable awards, you can also add it here.
+If your law firm has won any notable awards, you can also showcase it here.

 This is the last structure of your landing page.
 It's where you rap things up with a call to action.